fessonia/fessonia/docs/tutorials/0_getting_started.md

 There are 5 key pieces you can construct using the library:

-* **The `FFmpegCommand` object** -- provides the mechanism for handling global scoped options, assembling command components into a complete command, executing the command, and reporting progress, success or failure via events.
+* **The `FFmpegCommand` object** -- provides the mechanism for handling global scoped options, hosting a filter graph, assembling command components into a complete command, executing the command, and reporting progress, success or failure via events.
 * **The `FFmpegInput` object** -- handles the construction of an input to the `ffmpeg` command, including inputs using files, URIs or filters as sources.
-* **The `FilterNode` object** -- handles the assembly and validation of a single filter node in an `ffmpeg` filter graph.
+* **The `FilterNode` object** -- handles the assembly and validation of a single filter node in an `ffmpeg` filter chain or graph.
-* **The `FilterGraph` object** -- handles assembling filter nodes into a graph usable as an input source or on an output processing chain.
+* **The `FilterChain` object** -- handles assembling filter nodes into a chain usable as an input source or adding to a command's filter graph.
 * **The `FFmpegOutput` object** -- handles the construction and validation of an output specification for the `ffmpeg` command, including application of output processing options.